LuisCald/Python-Code/README.md

 5) Linear Regression.ipynb reinforces 1).
 Shows you how to import an excel sheet, run OLS and printing coefficients from the regression.

-6) Math Equations and Expressions.ipynb
+6) Math Equations and Expressions.ipynb is just some more plotting practice of different mathematical functions.

 7) Biasedness.ipynb compares unbiased to biased estimators.